-All the masks listed above are designed to transport CO2 out of the mask effectively and efficiently.
+All the full-face masks listed above are designed to transport CO2 out of the mask effectively and efficiently.
 You won’t risk breathing in too much of it.
-The danger in using such a cheap mask is that there is CO2 build-up inside the mask and you eventually breathe in too much of it.
+The danger in using a cheap mask is that there is CO2 build-up inside the full-face snorkel mask and you eventually breathe in too much of it.
 This can have serious health implications and in the worst case even lead to death.

 Also, diving straight down will render each of these dry top snorkels useless.
-They won’t close and prevent water from coming in so you potentially end up with a flooded mask after trying to dive straight down.
+They won’t close and prevent water from coming in so you potentially end up with a flooded full-face snorkel mask after trying to dive straight down.

-This also brings us to one downside of all of these full-face snorkel goggles.
+This also brings us to one downside of all of these full-face snorkel masks.
 You can’t purge them the way you can with traditionally designed ones.
 A traditional mask can easily be purged by lifting it slightly and blowing into it with your nose.

-You should always remember that these masks are made for relaxed snorkeling and not for exhausting free diving or swimming.
+You should always remember that these full-face snorkel masks are made for relaxed snorkeling and not for exhausting free diving or swimming.
 Such physically more straining activities will increase your rate of breathing and potentially can increase the CO2 in your mask!

 What do you have to consider to find the best full face snorkel mask?
 Check out the buyer’s guide below!